nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 - (ranger ses armes) Go out to the weapon store and talk to Carth (automatic) (2) -> who are you, doubts
 - Talk with droid, Sith...
 - Talk with the weapon girl -> do ask for the store -> **do she have repair parts ?**
-- Go to the cantina talk to the old man an buy the paazaak deck and make the tutorial
+- Go to the cantina talk to the old man an buy the Pazaak deck and make the tutorial
 - Talk to the girl or **Yun Genda** (sith on permission) in the next room on the right. try to persuade her. -> new quest -> party** (NO DONT DO THAT, LESS XP)**
 - Talk to other people
 - Gana Lavin : Be rude -> more XP -> guy to kills after the cantina